A place to Read, Explore And Discover!

 Teetertots: Storytime for children 18 months to 3 years old & caregiver.
 Every Monday and Tuesday at 10:30am

 Preschool: Storytime for children 3 to 5 years old.
 Every Thursday and Friday at 10:30am.

 Open Play: The storytime room will be open with a variety of toys that will spark the imagination.
 All ages welcome.
 Check the calendar for specific dates/times.

 Lego Programs: School-aged children, come in and create!
 Parents welcome too.
 Check the calendar for specific dates/times.

 Toddler/Preschool Messy Process Art: Join us for an art session where the emphasis is on the process and fun is the final product!
-This month we’ll paint with yarn.
+This month we’ll do tissue paper art.
 Dress to get messy!
-Tuesday, March 20 at 10:30am.
+Thursday, April 26 at 10:30am.